Bureau of Labor Statistics: www.bls.gov/oco/

 College Board has dedicated itself to providing the user with three essential tools: college readiness, college connections & success, and advocacy.
 They deliver the user with services such as PSAT classes as well as Advanced Placement curricula.
 More than anything College Board has its mind set on aiding those students & young souls who have yet to cross over into the world of higher education.

-Not enough young adults watch the news, and this site makes it seem a bit more manageable to scroll through a broadcast.
-This keeps the viewer up-to-date on topics such as law, health, education, and opinion articles.
+This site makes it seem a bit more manageable to scroll through the news.
+It keeps the viewer up-to-date on topics such as law, health, education, and opinion articles.
 The easy layout allows for the user to travel comfortably amongst the selections of interesting topics.